 HONS-240 Thought and Social Diversity

 A diversity course in the context of an issue of substantial concern to individuals and society.
 Each year an issue is identified, and its historical, psychological, social, political, economic and/or ethical elements are explored.
 Students are introduced to the concepts and methods of the social sciences,read primary sources within several disciplines,and learn in a highly participatory classroom environment.

 A history and philosophy of science course with a laboratory, focusing on science as a human activity.
 Through an examination of methods, explanations, limitations and applications of science, the student is given sufficient background to be able to recognize attributes of true science, pseudoscience and technology.
 In addition, the course introduces the student to the complexity of ethical, political and sociological issues that are the products of science and technology.
 The laboratory component of the course will include field trips and experiments to reinforce the student's concept of how scientific information is obtained and utilized.
 Although examples from biology, chemistry, earth and environmental sciences, and physics are used to illustrate the nature of science and how it changes, this course is not designed as an introduction to those disciplines.
 Rather, it is a general science course that attempts to demonstrate some trends in science and how a scientist works.
 Prerequisite: Sophomore standing.

 HONS-290 Sophomore Essay

-Students work on a subject of their choice and select a faculty sponsor.
-The essay addresses an original thesis formulated by the student, summing up a semester of research and reflection in a well-argued position paper.
-Students typically use this project to develop and integrate knowledge gained in previous academic work or to investigate a new subject.
-HONS 290 is convened by an Honors Program director or associate director and one of the university's professional librarians.
+Students research and write about a subject of their choice, under the guidance of a faculty sponsor.
+The essay addresses an original thesis formulated by the student, emerging from a semester of research and reflection.
+Students use this project to develop and integrate knowledge gained in previous academic work or they elect to investigate new subjects.
+HONS:290 is convened by the Honors Program director or associate director and one of the university's professional librarians.
 It provides support for essay students.
 Students must enroll in HONS:290 and complete an essay in either the fall or spring term of the sophomore year in order to remain members of the Honors Program.